klalicki/portfolio-template-11ty/content/pages/projects/tauramori.md

   parent: Portfolio
 ---

-I run a small online store called [TauraMori](https://www.etsy.com/shop/TauraMori) in my free time, where I create small batch jewelry and accessories.
+I run an online store called [TauraMori](https://www.etsy.com/shop/TauraMori) in my free time, where I create small batch jewelry and accessories.
 Most of the pieces use a variety of materials and fabrication techniques, including laser cutting and engraving, leatherwork, and sewing.
 I design, produce, pack, and ship everything myself.

 ![Etsy store website](/img/etsy.png)